 |

-There is no specific punishment under Colorado criminal law for concealing goods a person has not yet purchased.
+There is no specific punishment under Colorado criminal law for concealing goods you have not yet purchased.

 See our related article, When is theft charged as a felony in Colorado?